 The library is an impressively small file size when minified and gzipped, but if you don't want to load the entire thing into your site, the project is also a great source of inspiration.
 Compiled by Dan Eden, this library includes almost every CSS animation you could need, from the basics (bounce, fade in) to something more exciting (Jack in the Box, Jello).
 Use the drop-down menu on the homepage to see the title of the library animate in each of the different styles.

 Similar to Animate.css, Hover.css is a collection of CSS effects you can use in your projects.
 This library was created specifically for button interaction animations.
-The library can be downloaded in vanilla CSS, Sass and Less, allowing these animations to fit into any project.
+The library can be downloaded in vanilla CSS, Sass or Less – so they'll fit into pretty much any project.
 The library has almost every animation you might need for interaction.

 CSShake is a library of CSS animations dedicated to making elements shake.
 The library has a number of classes you can add to elements to apply one of many different shake animations.
 The animations use keyframes and utilise the transform property to create animations that are sometimes crazy looking, but definitely hard to ignore.
 Now there's also a sister library – Reshake – which offers the shake effects as a React functional component.